Freedom

 Dig deeper with Sebastian →

-"Freedom from" is not identical with positive freedom, with "freedom to."
-The emergence of man from nature is a long-drawn-out process; to a large extent he remains tied to the world from which he emerged.
+“Freedom from” is not identical with positive freedom, with “freedom to.”
+The emergence of man from nature is a long-drawn-out process.

-Fromm establishes his central conceptual distinction between negative freedom (liberation from external bonds) and positive freedom (the capacity for self-directed, spontaneous existence), arguing these do not automatically coincide.
+Fromm establishes his cardinal conceptual distinction between negative freedom (liberation from constraint) and positive freedom (the capacity for self-determination and authentic expression).

 Fromm, Erich, Escape from Freedom, 1941thesis